WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 have added an entry on a list.
-Some of your customers have said that when their user's names and login name change (e.g. someone's last name changes and their login name is changed to match) that their names are not changin for entries they have made on lists on the site.
+Some of your customers have said that when their user's names and login name change (e.g. someone's last name changes and their login name is changed to match) that their names are not changing for entries they have made on lists on the site.
 You have been assigned to investigate.

 Our hypothesis: Will login name change break user property updates?